www-smithchain-com/Render-Region-to-Navigation-menu/README.md

 # Render Region to Navigation Menu
 ![Screenshot](https://github.com/www-smithchain-com/Render-Region-to-Navigation-menu/blob/master/preview.gif)

-This Plugin will render apex region to navigation menu , for that first create a region then create dynamic action on page load and Choose that region on affected  element.
+This Plugin will render apex pages region to navigation menu to implement this first create a region then create dynamic action on page load and Choose that region on affected  element.
 You Must have to choose region template Blank with attributes.

 ### Demo
 [Find a demo here](https://apex.oracle.com/pls/apex/f?p=65355:4)